-This famous quote by George Santayana highlights the problem society often suffers from: long term memory loss.
-If something didn’t happen recently, we often forget the conditions which led to it.
+This famous quote by George Santayana highlights the problem society often suffers: long term memory loss.
+If something didn’t happen recently, we forget the conditions which led to it.
 Perhaps the reason for this is because history can be bogged down in details.
 History can be boring.
 However, as I’ve written before, history can be tolerable if it’s entertaining.
 The best times we can learn from our history are if we are open enough to laugh about it.
-Now granted, history can be very brutal and unforgiving at times, but if we allow some of the accuracy to be tainted, these tragedies could be turned into comedies.
+Granted, history can be very brutal and unforgiving at times, but if we allow some of the accuracy to be tainted, these tragedies could be turned into comedies.
 Although sometimes it’s just fun to see that, as much as things change, some things remain the same.
 This week’s two films feature some comedic history lessons.

 Rating: Not Rated

 The more things change, the more things stay the same.
 There are certain elements of the human condition that tend to reappear, time and time again, regardless of the historical period.
 This theme can be seen in a number of films, including Cloud Atlas (2012), which even goes so far to show the parallels and connections of history well into the future.
 However, one of the most famous instances of the historical parallelism plot is that of Intolerance (1916).
 In this film, we see four different historical eras: Babylonian, Judean, French, and Modern.
 Each of these eras highlights the intolerance that has caused so many problems throughout history.
 In doing so, director D.W.
 Griffith tries to show us that our bigotry is not a new concept, as it has been around since time began.
 That being said, another human emotion which has been around forever is love.